philipcristiano/cooking.cristiano.cloud/snippets/about.md

-## Cristiano Cooking
+## Hi.

 We are two adults and one toddler living a vegan life.
-These are the recipes we make on a regular basis, including pantry items and everyday meals.
+These are the recipes we make on a regular basis, including pantry staples and everyday meals.